|

 First, I accept that the Valar may help you in any way they see

-is their choice.
+choice.
 I accept that.
 But they will not send my sonI

 am convinced that they will not send him.
-Do I make myself clear?
+Do I make myself

-son's help as a sign
+my son's help as a sign."

 "I understand, your Majesty."